Xuxa Meneghel (talk show)

-Xuxa Meneghel was a Brazilian late-night talk show hosted by Xuxa and produced by Rede Record.
+Xuxa Meneghel is a Brazilian late-night talk show hosted by Xuxa and produced by Rede Record.
 It was broadcast on Monday nights between 17 August 2015 and 19 December 2016.
 Originally the program would gain a new season in 2017, however the broadcaster and presenter decided to finalize it to be able to focus on the new project, Dancing Brasil.

 Background

 Considered to be the longest hiring in the history of Brazilian television, after 29 years on Rede Globo, and away from television a year ago, the presenter Xuxa Meneghel, debuted her new program on 17 August 2015, prime time, live, soon after Jornal da Record, under the direction of Mariozinho Vaz.

 First broadcast live on Monday nights, direct from the RecNov complex in Rio de Janeiro, the program Xuxa Meneghel, inspired by The Ellen DeGeneres Show, a talk show airing on NBC in the United States - mixes entertainment, fun, excitement, humor, musical attractions, interviews, games and reports.

 On stage, Xuxa received, with each show, one or two guests.
 In 2015, the program hosted the Concurso A Nova Prometida, which chose an actress for the Biblical soap opera, A Terra Prometida.
 Actress Louise Marrie was the winner of the contest.

 In January 2016, it was reported that RecordTV hired a director to edit everything that is "cool, vulgar and immoral" in relation to the church.
 This edition came to be seen by the press as a form of "censorship" and that the transmitter would be dissatisfied with excess of sexual references and the performance of the program in the advertising market.

 After a pause, it was broadcast again on 11 January 2016, this time, with general direction of Ignacio Coqueiro.
 On 14 September, the show was presented by Rodrigo Faro, Marcos Mion and Ticiane Pinheiro, because Xuxa was not able to present the attraction, due to the death of his brother Cirano Rojabaglia.

 On 23 November, the program was produced by the producer Cygnus Media, Patrick Siaretta and Carla Affonso.
 In January 2016 the program happened to be produced by the Casablanca producer.
 In the same month, the director Mariozinho Vaz leaves the direction of the program.
 From then, Xuxa Meneghel happened to have the general direction of Ignacio Coqueiro and direction of Blad Meneghel, Patrícia Guimarães and Thamara Cumplido.